 In an era in which the alternatives to Einstein gravity are getting more and more complex, with an increasing level of mixing between the various degrees of freedom that build the theory, it is of fundamental importance to develop methods that allow the classification and facilitate the study of different models.
-This will not only lead to a better understanding of the physical content of a theory, but also can shed light on its properties, potential issues, and observable consequences.
+This will not only lead to a better understanding of the physical content of a theory, but also can shed light on its properties, potential issues and observable consequences.

-In this work we have considered a method, covariant debraiding, to study the kinetic mixing between the scalar and tensor degrees of freedom in general alternative theories of gravity.
-Our method consists of using contractions of the metric equations of motion to remove Ricci curvature terms in the field equation of motion.
-This approach relies on the full equations of motion and, therefore, allows us to draw conclusions regardless of any approximation scheme, in a fully nonlinear fashion with the extra advantage of being in the Jordan frame where the energy-momentum tensor of matter is covariantly conserved.
+In this work we have considered a method, covariant debraiding, to study the kinetic mixing between the scalar and tensor degrees of freedom in general, alternative theories of gravity.
+Our method consists in using contractions of the metric equations of motion to remove Ricci-curvature terms in the field equation of motion.
+This approach relies on the full equations of motion, and therefore allows to draw conclusions regardless of any approximation scheme, in a fully non-linear fashion with the extra advantage of being in the Jordan frame where the energy-momentum tensor of matter is covariantly conserved.
 Hence, the debraiding procedure provides a useful way to study the properties of ST theories and their interaction with matter as well as the stability of the scalar field rather directly.

 As an application of the method, we have extended covariant debraiding for the first time beyond the simplest examples and applied it to the study of quartic Horndeski theories in detail.
 These theories display a new set of mixing terms, which indicate new forms of coupling of the scalar field.
-The novel terms appearing in quartic Horndeski theories involve the contraction of second derivatives of the scalar with the curvature; this translates into contractions of $\phi{;\mu\nu}$ and $T{\mu\nu}$ in the debraided equation.
-The procedure allows us to study how matter sources the scalar field despite both being coupled minimally, interacting directly only with the metric.
+The novel terms appearing in quartic Horndeski theories involve the contraction of second derivatives of the scalar with curvature which translate into contractions of $\phi{;\mu\nu}$ and $T{\mu\nu}$ in the debraided equation.
+The procedure allows one to study how matter sources the scalar field despite both being coupled minimally, interacting only with the metric directly.

-General quartic theories also feature a coupling to the curvature that cannot be removed by covariant debraiding.
-This term is given by the Weyl tensor, which is not algebraically determined from the metric equations, contracted with the first and second derivatives of the scalar.
+General quartic theories also feature a coupling to the curvature that can not be removed by covariant debraiding.
+This term is given by the Weyl tensor, which is not algebraicly determined from the metric equations, contracted with the first and second derivatives of the scalar.
 It represents a novel form of interaction between the scalar field and space-time in the absence of matter.
-This form of coupling to the vacuum and the nonlocal nature of the Weyl tensor, determined by the global distribution of matter, might have relevant implications for Mach's principle in ST theories, to be addressed in a follow-up work.
-In addition, the debraided equations generally contain nonlinear derivative terms without antisymmetric structure.
+This form of coupling to the vacuum and the non-local nature of the Weyl tensor, determined by the global distribution of matter, might have relevant implications for Mach's principle in ST theories, to be addressed in a follow up work.
+In addition, the debraided equation generally contain non-linear derivative terms without antisymmetric structure.
 These may introduce spurious solutions to the equations of motion, which can be nonetheless distinguished from the physical ones and disregarded.
-However, this problem is absent in sufficiently simple situations, such as cosmological backgrounds.
+However, this problem is absent on sufficiently simple situations, such as cosmological backgrounds.

 Covariant debraiding singles out a particular subset of theories for which the debraiding equation neither contains the Weyl coupling, nor leads to spurious solutions.
-These theories generalize the quartic DBI Galileon, and coincide with the maximal set of Horndeski theories that accept an Einstein frame formulation (i.e., the kinetic term for the tensor degree of freedom can be written in the Einstein Hilbert form).
-This relation to Einstein gravity is behind the lack of Weyl coupling: As field redefinitions at the level of the action are equivalent to linear transformations of the equations of motion, the occurrence of a term that cannot be "rotated away" indicates the nonexistence of a transformation to a nonmixed frame.
+These theories generalize the quartic DBI Galileon, and coincide with the maximal set of Horndeski theories which accept an Einstein frame formulation (i.e. the kinetic term for the tensor degree of freedom can be written in the Einstein Hilbert form).
+This relation to Einstein gravity is behind the lack of Weyl coupling: as field redefinitions at the level of the action are equivalent to linear transformations of the equations of motion, the occurrence of a term that can not be "rotated away" indicates the non-existence of a transformation to a non-mixed frame.